|

 city (Corner, 1890).

 In 1888, from his observations of the wildly fluctuating springflows, Brackenridge became convinced there was danger of complete failure of the Springs as a source of supply.
-In 1889 and 1890, he drilled large artesian wells into the Edwards Aquifer, some of the first Edwards wells, and springflows became much less important as a water supply source.
+In 1891, he drilled large artesian wells into the Edwards Aquifer, the first large Edwards wells for municipal supply, and springflows became much less important as a water supply source.

 In the Gay 90s, the area around the headwaters was best known as a park.
 A small dam was constructed, creating a wide and very long lake that was San Antonio's favorite Sunday afternoon rest spot.
 Francis Huff (1946) wrote: